-The low temperature warming feature is great for entertaining and the high 1800 watts of power is good for high temperature searing.
+The low temperature setting on this induction burner can be used as a warming feature and is great for entertaining and the high 1500 watts of power is good for high temperature searing.

 This single induction cooktop is particularly good for anyone who wants to leave it out on display either in the kitchen or on the dining table.
 Because it has touch sensor controls under the glass it looks good, flat and shiny.

 If you are going to be using it regularly in your kitchen to cook meals for a family there are no blister buttons to wear out.
 The continuous glass top is also very easy to clean because there is only one surface to wipe.

 The Duxtop 8300ST portable induction burner is ideal for a family kitchen or on your dining table for entertaining friends.
 Being ultra thin you can also pack it with you when travelling.
 It offers great value and is one of the most popular portable induction cooktops available.

 Review 4: Duxtop 9600LS LCD Display Induction Burner

 The first thing you notice that’s different between this Duxtop 9600LS portable induction cooktop and the Duxtop 8300ST (see above) is the forward slanting display control panel.